 In order to understand and represent local views and priorities, you need to build strong relationships and encourage local people to make their views known and engage with you and the council.
 Good communication and engagement is central to being an effective councillor.

 As a local councillor, your residents will expect you to:

-- respond to their queries and investigate their concerns (casework)
+- respond to their queries and raise concerns where relevant

 - communicate council decisions that affect them